 - Volunteer at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center

-- Participate in a night time sea turtle nest/hatchling watch
+- Participate in a nighttime sea turtle nest/hatchling watch

-- Study Dune Ecology
+- Study dune/beach Ecology

 While at camp, students will be staying in the heart of the sea turtle action on Topsail Island.
-Pronounced Tops’l by the locals, this 26-mile long, quarter-mile wide barrier island has a rich history filled with pirates, fishermen and surfers.
-Since Topsail Island is one of the less developed barrier islands in the area, groves of maritime forest still dot the island and are rumored to hide Blackbeard’s treasure.
+Pronounced Tops’l by the locals, this 26-mile long, quarter-mile wide barrier island has a rich history filled with pirates, fishermen, and surfers.
+Since Topsail Island is one of the less developed barrier islands in the area, groves of maritime forest still dot the island, and are rumored to hide Blackbeard’s treasure.
 Nowadays, Topsail is known as a laid-back beach town and a sanctuary for sea turtles.

-Campers will be housed in fully furnished retreat center with an ocean view and beach access just a few feet away.
+Campers will be housed in fully furnished retreat center with an ocean view and beach access just a few feet away!
 This is an ideal location, as we will only be steps from our outdoor classroom.
 Students will see the sun rise over the ocean during morning nest patrols.

 As we are only minutes from the Karen Beasley Sea Turtle Rescue and Rehabilitation Center and beach, we can have a more active role in providing care to the turtles at the hospital and assisting the Topsail Beach Nesting Patrol.
 More hands-on opportunities and nest watching means more fun for the campers!